tonymullen/TonyMullen-Book/Readme.md

 * Listing 10.9 assumes that the `rating-stars` element has been implemented as a **component**.
 If you implemented this in another way (for example as a pipe) the code will not work as shown.
 Either approach is fine as long as the view and the implementation work properly together.

+* I experienced an error in saving new reviews, which seems to be the result of a deprecation in Mongoose.
+The easiest way around this is to modify the `_doAddReview` function in `app_api/controllers/reviews.js`.
+Change location.reviews.push({
+          author: req.body.author,
+          rating: req.body.rating,
+          reviewText: req.body.reviewText
+        });

+    to
+        location.reviews = location.reviews.concat(
+          [{
+            author: req.body.author,
+            rating: req.body.rating,
+            reviewText: req.body.reviewText
+          }]
+        );

+**Ch 10 Things to change**

+The author uses the European style for dates, e.g. **23 February 2018**.
+Change the arguments in the `date` pipe to output the American style, like **February 23, 2018**.

 # <a name="ch9"></a>Chapter 9

 **Building a single-page web application with Angular**